Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMTextBlock.md

 ## NOTES
 TextBlocks are the most common element in Adaptive Cards.
 Some best practices:

-- Use different sizes and weights to create visual hierarchy
+- Use different sizes and weights to create a visual hierarchy.
-- Set Wrap to $true for longer text to ensure readability
+- Set `Wrap` to `$true` for longer text to ensure readability.
-- Use markdown sparingly for emphasis, but avoid complex formatting
+- Use markdown sparingly for emphasis, but avoid complex formatting.
-- Consider using different colors to highlight important information
+- Consider using different colors to highlight important information.
+- Test your cards in the target environment to ensure proper rendering.

 ## RELATED LINKS
 - [https://adaptivecards.io/explorer/TextBlock.html](https://adaptivecards.io/explorer/TextBlock.html)